igavelyuk/11tyAmtechBase/src/teams/team05.md

 ---
-title: "Amara"
+title: "Koa"
 author: "Amtech"
 date: "2024-06-22"
 tags: ["teams"]
-imagem: "../images/avif/team-gallery/team-gallery-img-5-m.png"
+imagem: "../images/avif/team-gallery/team-gallery-img-8-m.jpeg"
-image: "../images/team-gallery/team-gallery-img-5.png"
+image: "../images/team-gallery/team-gallery-img-8.jpeg"
-imgagelazy: "../images/team-gallery/team-gallery-img-5.png"
+imgagelazy: "../images/team-gallery/team-gallery-img-8.jpeg"
-imageAlt: "Amara, the Bookish Scholar"
+imageAlt: "Koa, the Cybernetic Warrior:"
 imgwidth: "380"
 imgheight: "271"
-description: "Amara, the Bookish Scholar"
+description: "Koa, the Cybernetic Warrior:"
 block: "block-5"
 ---

-"Her nose was perpetually buried in a dusty tome, her brow furrowed in concentration.
-Her silver hair, meticulously braided, hinted at an organized mind.
-Round spectacles perched precariously on her nose, revealing eyes that sparkled with the thrill of discovery."
+"Their sleek, metallic body was a testament to cutting-edge technology.
+Glowing blue lines pulsed beneath the armored surface, hinting at the complex machinery within.
+Yet, their voice, when it spoke, held a surprising gentleness, a reminder of the human spirit that still resided within the shell."